Knowledge Base

 • Cisco ASA

-Layer 2 information is inferred from configuration, ARP, MAC, and Route data files.
+In addition to the layer 3 information inferred from ARP and Route tables, NP-View imports MAC and Interface tables to begin to support layer 2 interfaces.
 This data is automatically collected by the supported device connectors.
-Route data is loaded with the configuration file, while the ARP and MAC data can be added independently to views as auxiliary data.
+Route and Interface data is loaded with the configuration file, while the ARP and MAC data can be added independently to views as auxiliary data.

-If loading data manually, load only one configuration file at a time and include all Layer 2 data on the same import for proper file association.
+If loading data manually, load only one configuration file at a time and include all auxiliary data on the same import for proper file association.

 Layer 2 Capabilities: